JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 struct demo_KType;
 ```

+Kotlin uses `demo_` prefix from the library name to make sure
+the symbols will not clash with other symbols in your C codebase.

-In the part we see how Kotlin type are mapped back into C types.
+The definitions part shows how Kotlin primitive types map into C primitive types.
-We discussed the opposite mapping the the tutorial [TUTORIAL FROM PULL REQUEST],
+We discussed the opposite mapping the tutorial [INSERT THE LINK TO THE TUTORIAL FROM ANOTHER PULL REQUEST],
-which you may want to check.
-Let's turn back to the generated header file
+which you may want to check out.
-for our library.

-The next block in the generated `demo_api.h` file is the definition of types
+The next part of the `demo_api.h` file contains definition of types
 that are used in the library:

 ```c